jkoop/bookmarks/README.md

 It features a better command set: `bm` for **b**ook**m**arks, and is player-specific.

-The data file is incompatible with mauvebic's bookmarks, but it uses a different filename, `bookmarks.dat` so in theory they should work at the same time.
+The data file is incompatible with mauvebic's bookmarks, but it uses a different filename, `bookmarks.dat` so in theory they should work at the same time, but they both have the same name (but mine's better).

 To convert your \*.go file, file and replace: